evadremlab/accela-angular-seed/README.md

 npm install -g protractor
 ```

-### Install NodeJS packages defined in "spa\packages.json"
+### Install NodeJS packages defined in "packages.json"
-* These are used by the build tools, and are installed into the "spa\node_modules" folder.
+* These are used by the build tools, and are installed into the "node_modules" folder.

 ```
 npm install
 ```

-### Install front-end JavaScript packages defined in "spa\bower.json"
+### Install front-end JavaScript packages defined in "bower.json"
-* These include AngularJS, and are installed into the "spa\bower_components" folder.
+* These include AngularJS, and are installed into the "bower_components" folder.

 ```
 bower install
 ```

-### Run grunt "default" task (defined in "spa\gruntfile.js"
+### Run grunt "default" task (defined in "gruntfile.js"
 * Compiles .less files to .css, etc...

 ```